Mauricio-Camilo/projeto9-cineflex/README.md

 ## About

-This is a web searchs all the movies avaiable in an API, and performs the entire procedure to reserve the chosen movie.
+This is a web application that searchs all the movies avaiable in an API, and performs the entire procedure to reserve the chosen movie.
 Below are the implemented features:

 - Single Page Application
 - Movies, sections and seat choice